thoughtbot/superglue/README.md

 Shares the same arguments as `visit` with a few key differences:

 1. You must explicitly provide it with a `pageKey`.
 This is to prevent async requests from saving into the wrong state.
-Use with the included `mapStateToProps`, which provides a `this.props.pageKey` to use as the page key.
+Use with the included `mapStateToProps`, which provides a `this.props.pageKey`.
 For example:

 ```
 this.props.remote(url.toString(), {}, this.props.pageKey)
 ```

+You can also wrap this function with sane defaults using `withBrowserBehavior` which will [automatically](#withBrowserBehavior) add the `pageKey` for you.

 2. `canNavigate` is not available as an option passed to your then-able function.